Kwonkunkun/react-native-boilerplate/docs/event-emitter.md

 import EventEmitter from "@services/event-emitter";

 // Second parameter can be anything; object, string, boolean, etc...
+EventEmitter.emit(
+  "MESSAGE_RECEIVED",
-EventEmitter.emit("MESSAGE_RECEIVED", "Event emitter message, this can be object or anything")
+  "Event emitter message, this can be object or anything", );
 ```

 ### Event Listener